VishalB210/Carisurg_Week_0_Portfolio/README.md

 The objective of this assignment was to create meaningful clinical visualizations using the Emergency Triage Dataset.

-The Pulse column was selected because heart rate is an important vital sign used in emergency medicine to assess circulation, cardiovascular function, and overall patient stability.
+The Pulse column was selected because heart rate is an important vital sign used in emergency medicine to assess circulation, cardiovascular function, and patient stability.

-The Pulse column was previously cleaned and validated during Assignment 2 before being used for visualization and analysis.
+The Pulse column was cleaned and validated during Assignment 2 before being used for visualization and analysis.

 ## Visualizations Created

 ### 1. Pulse Distribution Histogram

-Clinical Question:
+**Clinical Question:**

-> How are pulse rates distributed among Emergency Department patients?
+How are pulse rates distributed among Emergency Department patients?

 A histogram was used to visualize the distribution of pulse values throughout the dataset.